opensistemas-hub/osbrain/docs/source/transport_protocol.rst

 Available transports
 ====================

-Althought the default transport protocol is IPC for operating systems that provide UNIX domain sockets and TCP for the rest, there are other transport protocols that can be used in osBrain:
+Although the default transport protocol is IPC for operating systems that provide UNIX domain sockets and TCP for the rest, there are other transport protocols that can be used in osBrain: